Subscribe to the Newsletter

 When you’re on the island, be sure to visit one of Mallorca’s many weekly markets.
-There you can experience the island lifestyle and feel like a real Mallorcan!
+There you can observe real island life and feel like a real Mallorcan!
 I have visited the best and most beautiful markets on Mallorca for you!
 And I’m also showing you some secret spots that aren’t in every guidebook!

 Cheese stand at the market in Mallorca